A few years ago, I found these amazing Montessori Chinese stroke order sandpaper cards 蒙特梭利砂纸!

-From a young age, my daughter was copying Chinese characters in her own way.
-Initially, writing was low priority, and I didn’t want to impose strict rules at such a young age in fear that it would dampen her interest.
+From a young age, 老大 copied Chinese characters in her own way.
+Initially, writing was low priority for our family.
+I didn’t want to impose strict rules at such a young age in fear that it would dampen her interest.

-However, good writing habits must be established so that characters are legible, efficient, balanced, and beautiful.
+However, good writing habits must be established so that Chinese characters are legible, efficient, balanced, and beautiful.

-Now that my daughter is 4.5 years old, we started reinforcing stroke order for Korean writing and it has helped tremendously with Chinese writing.
+Therefore, when 老大 was around age 4 years, we started reinforcing stroke order for Korean writing and it helped Chinese writing tremendously.

 Publisher: 蒙特梭利 SunYa Publications Hong Kong